radareorg/radare2-book/introduction/basic_debugger_session.md

 To get help in visual mode press `?`.

-At this point the most common commands are !reg which can be used to get or set values of the general purpose registers.
+At this point the most common commands are dr which can be used to get or set values of the general purpose registers.
 You can also manipulate the hardware and extended/floating registers.